-Gov. Reynolds announces launch of Butchery Innovation and Revitalization Program
+Gov. Reynolds announces launch of Butchery Innovation and Revitalization program

-DES MOINES – Gov. Kim Reynolds, the Iowa Economic Development Authority (IEDA) and the Iowa Department of Agriculture and Land Stewardship (IDALS) announced Friday the application window for the new Butchery Innovation and Revitalization program will open on Monday, Oct.
-18.
+DES MOINES – Governor Kim Reynolds, the Iowa Economic Development Authority (IEDA), and the Iowa Department of Agriculture and Land Stewardship (IDALS) announced Friday that the application window for the new Butchery Innovation and Revitalization program will open on October 18, 2021.

-established and passed by the Iowa legislature during the 2021 legislative session.
+The program was established and passed by the Iowa Legislature during the 2021 legislative session.
 The intent of the program is to strengthen Iowa’s food supply chain and rural development.
 Grants of up to $50,000 will be awarded to eligible businesses, with a total of $750,000 available through the program in the current fiscal year.

 “Increasing the capacity of our small-scale meat processors will further strengthen Iowa’s economy and the food supply chain by helping livestock producers and providing more opportunities for consumers,” said Debi Durham, executive director of the IEDA and Iowa Finance Authority.